 This exercise is also done standing in front of a wall.

-- Put your palms on the wall and step back until your arms are completely extended.
+- Firtly, put your palms on the wall and step back until your arms are completely extended

-- Raise your arms a little at a time, without lifting your hands from the wall, as high as you can (your goal is to get your shoulders as high as your ears).
+- Then, raise your arms a little at a time, without lifting your hands from the wall, as high as you can (your goal is to get your shoulders as high as your ears)

 You can do this exercise without weights at first and add weight as you get stronger.

-- Lift one arm up in the air.
+- Then, lift one arm up in the air

-- Standing with your back straight and legs slightly apart, hold the stick with your hands at either end.
+- Firstly, standing with your back straight and legs slightly apart, hold the stick with your hands at either end

-Another very effective exercise is to lift your arms above your head and move the stick side to side.
+Another effective exercise is to raise your arms above your head and move the cane to the sides.